PierBover/svbmit/README.md

 </form>
 ```

-See the [form with errors](demo-app/src/components/FormWithErrors.svelte) example from the demo app for a more complex implementation.
+See the [form with errors](demo-app/src/components/FormWithErrors.svelte) example for a more complex implementation.

 ### When are errors displayed?